CHTC/chtc-website-source/gpu-lab.md

 title: Welcome to the CHTC GPU Lab
 ---

-The CHTC GPU Lab is a [UW2020-funded project][uw2020] that will expand shared GPU computing infrastructure at UW-Madison.
-It will include:
+The CHTC GPU Lab is a [UW2020-funded project][uw2020] to expand shared GPU computing infrastructure at UW-Madison.
+It includes:

  <link rel = "stylesheet"
    type = "text/css"